inc-lc/ilc-scala/README.md

 ```
 $ sbt
 ```
-and give the command
+and give the commands
 ```
+project clients
-test-only ilc.examples.bench.BenchSuite
+test-only longRunning.BenchSuite
 ```

 This will fetch any needed dependencies, compile everything and start running